microsoft/VSProjectSystem/doc/overview/dynamicCapabilities.md

-Dynamic Capabilities
+Dynamic Capabilities - Visual Studio Next
 ====================

 Project capabilities are the recommended way to determine the type, platform, and features of a project.
 In the modern world, features of a project can change over the time.
 For example, when a NuGet package is added.
-In the next version of the Visual Studio, the CPS has a built-in infrastructure to support capabilities of a project to be changed without reloading the project.
+In the Visual Studio Next, the CPS has a built-in infrastructure to support capabilities of a project to be changed without reloading the project.

-This infrastruture will eventually allow design time experience of a project adjusted dynamically based on features/NuGet packages being used in the project.
+This infrastruture will eventually allow the design time experience of a project to be adjusted dynamically based on features/NuGet packages being used in the project.
-For example, WPF features can be turned on, only the project is referencing WPF related packages, instead of basing on which template is used to create the project.
+For example, WPF features can be turned on, only because the project references WPF related packages, instead of depending on which template was used when the project was created.

 Capabilities are now coming from dataflows
 ---------------------------------------------------
-In both project and configured project level, capabilities are no longer a fixed set of strings.
+In both unconfigured project and configured project scopes, capabilities are no longer a fixed set of strings.
-It is now exposed as a dataflow source of `IProjectCapabilitiesSnapshot`.
+They are now exposed as a dataflow source of `IProjectCapabilitiesSnapshot`.

 For code which only cares about the current status of the project, it can get the current value, like this: